danae/vanillaquery/README.md

 VanillaQuery is a MongoDB-like document query interface for PHP objects.

-**PLEASE NOTE: This library is in an early development stage!
-Not all functionality described below is currently working.**
+> PLEASE NOTE: This library is in an early development stage!
+Not all functionality described below is currently working or not tested, notably:
+> - The `Query::findOne()` function
+> - Using JSON as query

 ## Contents